RedAnne0not0/cisco-scripts/README.md

 Error messages appear both on screen and in the log file with timestamps.

+(Note: In the event of issues with the script not getting `privilege exec` mode, there is commented out error reporting in the `enter_enable` procedure)

 ## Batch Processing
+(not tested)

 For multiple devices, create a batch script: